mikebelanger/karax_tables/README.md

 ![Simple HTML Table](tests/html_table.png)

 Note that while the above renders using the c backend, most of karax_tables' functionality is targeted for client-side (js) rendering.

-### Why Not?

-karax_tables is not for everyone.
-For starters, if you only have a few tables - it may make more sense to just write with 'plain' Karax.
-Slightly more verbose, but easier to see how it works.

-Another reason to look elsewhere is if your data is something other than an object/tuple.
-Either something with homogenous data such as an [arraymancer](https://github.com/mratsim/Arraymancer) tensor, or a heterogeneous pandas dataframe-like structure, such as in [NimData](https://github.com/bluenote10/NimData).
-Nothing wrong with these approaches, but this library doesn't target them.

 ### Requirements